 1. Walk the Las Vegas Strip, the best thing to do in Las Vegas

-Visiting the Strip is a must-do in Las Vegas, as this is where most of the hotels and casinos are.
+Visiting the Strip is a must-do in Las Vegas, as this is where most of the hotels and casinos are (here are my 20 best hotels in Las Vegas Strip).
 Stretching over 4 miles, the Strip is a wonderland of neon lights, enticing sights, and all kinds of shenanigans.
 That said, it’s also where you can find things to do in Vegas for younger people, singles, and families.

 While you’re on the Strip, be sure to photograph the Welcome to Fabulous Las Vegas sign, one of the best attractions in Vegas.
 During the day, you can go shopping, visit one of the amusement parks, splash around in a hotel pool, or pamper yourself at a spa.